ethsteel/pm/Templates/EIP-Complexity-Assessment.md

 > Evaluator must write here special considerations that make the EIP particularly complex to test due to reasons not directly included in this checklist.

+### Notes

+> Evaluator notes that do not affect the score but are valid points that must be taken into consideration when the tests are being written.

 ### Final Assessment

 | Category | Description | Value |